krishnadevz/krishnadevz.github.io/About.md

 * `Chalchitra Talks & Kitaabi Cabins` - They talk about movies, books & all the stuff related to art, poetries.
 * `DostCast` - Does podcasts & Fun Conversations.

-`we do not forgive, we do not forget, Expect us.` - Anonymous Cult.

 * Last updated 11 March 2023 - 1:55 PM.